threefoldtech/grid-agent/grid-cli/docs/vm.md

 - The network name is derived from the project name (e.g., project `vm/myapp` creates network `myappnetwork`)
 - Multiple VMs can share the same project and network by using the same `--project-name` and `--network`

-### Network Limitations

-**IMPORTANT**: Networks can only span nodes within the same farm.

-- ✅ Nodes 11 and 14 (both in Farm 1) can share a network
-- ❌ Node 327 (Farm 2) cannot join Farm 1's network

-For cross-farm deployments:

-- Use separate networks per farm
-- Use planetary network IPs for inter-VM communication

 ### Disks vs Volumes